OpenLabTools/OpenLabTools-web-interface/content.md

     sudo apt-get install -y libmemcached-dev zlib1g-dev libssl-dev python-dev build-essential pip install pylibmc

-Files needed:
+__Program Files and Configuration:__

-* Clone the OpenLabTools-web-interface repository: `https://github.com/LiyouZhou/OpenLabTools-web-interface.git`
+* Clone the OpenLabTools-web-interface repository: `https://github.com/OpenLabTools/OpenLabTools-web-interface.git`
-* a UI configuration file: For each raspberry pi, Will define the UI elements and the xmlrpc functions that are mapped to these elements.
+* A UI configuration file: For each raspberry pi, Will define the UI elements and the xmlrpc functions that are mapped to these elements. [#Guide to writing the user defined files]
-* A cluster configuration file: Will define the UI config filename and xmlrpc server address for each raspberry pi connected to this application server.
+* A cluster configuration file: Will define the UI config filename and xmlrpc server address for each raspberry pi connected to this application server.[#Guide to writing the user defined files]

 Usage: